 After the lap band is put in place, the doctor will likely have to adjust it to get the proper fit.

 The band should fit snugly enough that you feel full between meals, find portion control manageable, and experience the desired weight loss.

 If itʼs too loose, you might have trouble controlling portions and losing weight.

-However, the lap-band should never be too tight.
-It may seem like that would encourage even more rapid weight loss, but in fact the opposite happens: weight loss comes more slowly, and other symptoms can occur as well.
+It may seem like that a tight band would encourage even more rapid weight loss, but in fact, the opposite happens: weight loss comes more slowly, and other symptoms can occur.

 The following symptoms might mean your lap-band is too tight:

 When the band is first put in place around your stomach, it is deflated or only partially inflated with saline.
 About four to six weeks after surgery, you will have an appointment for your first adjustment.

 This is done in a simple office procedure during which saline is injected into the small port that has been placed beneath your skin.

 If fluid needs to be removed, it is done through this port as well.
 When fluid is removed, the band relaxes around the stomach.
 If band tightness was the problem, this should ease the symptoms described above.